ChenZhu-Xie/rulesmd.ini/README.md

 <!-- ## Description -->
 ## About
 * Modified rules.ini files of 17 Red Alert 2 MODs.
-    * Edited during high school around 2014...?
+    * Summarized during the 3rd year of college around 2019 (2.5/4)...?

 ## Inplementation
 0. Provide Xcc_Mixer.exe to extract .ini for each mod from the .mix file,